IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/OpenFOAM/README.md

  Notes:

  *1).
-If you built a custom OpenFOAM container, change above "openfoam/openfoam6-paraview54" to "openfoam/openfoam:v1912".
+If you built a custom OpenFOAM container, change above "openfoam/openfoam6-paraview54" to "openfoam/openfoam:v1912" and remove "--entrypoint=".

  *2).
 Find a shared directory for all computer nodes, and replace JOB_REPOSITORY_TOP with the real path in above content